The Sweet Spot: Treating Your Dog Right with the 10% Rule

 Once you’ve calculated your dog’s total caloric needs, you can apply the 10% Rule to determine how many treats you can give.

-- This means Gentry should not receive more than 186 kcal in treats each day.
+This means Baby Gentry should not receive more than 186 kcal in treats each day.

 The 10% Rule ensures treats don’t exceed 10% of your dog’s daily caloric intake, leaving 90% for a complete and balanced diet.